Vuzeta/Coeluso-Website/README.md

 ### Description

+Ceoluso-Website project was taken from a free template on symu.co.
+Cut the template, prepare the markers and place the elements on the page.
-The Ceoluso-Website project was taken from a template at symu.co.
-Creating this website was to get to know the Webpack bundler from scratch.
+Creating this website was aimed at getting to know the Webpack package from scratch.
 In the project I also learned what Babel.js is and how to use it in projects.

 ------------
 ### Technology used: